Gardens and Grounds

 Conservatory & Peacock Garden

 One of the most iconic elements of Warwick Castle is the stunning peacocks that roam in their garden home.
 This part of the garden was designed by the Victorian landscape gardener Robert Marnock and consists of a number of topiary peacocks, manicured hedges and beautiful pond and fountain.
-Running gently down to the river is the Pageant Field, flanked on either side by trees, such as the Cedars of Lebanon, which is a great space to sit and take in the beautiful surroundings.

 Overlooking their garden home is the conservatory which was built in 1786 by local man, William Eborall.
 It was originally built to house the Warwick Vase, a magnificent piece of ancient Roman pottery excavated near Tivoli in 1771, which are now on display at the Burrell Collection in Glasgow.
 However, a full-size replica can still be found in the conservatory.